Skip to content

 The cache will be updated automatically when the tests or UI of the application change.

-There are two main cache providers at the moment.
-You can select the provider by setting the ALUMNIUM_CACHE environment variable.
+You can select the cache provider by setting the ALUMNIUM_CACHE environment variable.

 ProviderDescriptionStorage